DylanRhymaun/personal-website/writing/fun/albumsof2025.md

   <div class="album-review">
     <h3>Review</h3>
     <p>It&#x27;s an Ichiko Aoba record.
-If you aren&#x27;t familiar with Ichiko Aoba, she&#x27;s probably the most popular chamber folk/ambient artist out of Japan right now, and has been since her 2020 album &lt;em&gt;Windswept Adan&lt;/em&gt;.
-She&#x27;s great, however &lt;em&gt;Luminescent Creatures&lt;/em&gt; to me sounded exactly like her previous album, and I mean exactly.
-Her personal style is unique amongst her peers (or lackthereof), and I welcome new music from her, but I can&#x27;t recommend this record over &lt;em&gt;Windswept Adan&lt;/em&gt; for first time listeners.
+If you aren&#x27;t familiar with Ichiko Aoba, she&#x27;s probably the most popular chamber folk/ambient artist out of Japan right now, and has been since her 2020 album *Windswept Adan*.
+She&#x27;s great, however *Luminescent Creatures* to me sounded exactly like her previous album, and I mean exactly.
+Her personal style is unique amongst her peers (or lackthereof), and I welcome new music from her, but I can&#x27;t recommend this record over *Windswept Adan* for first time listeners.
 The reason for that comes entirely down to the fact that her novelty has mostly worn off to me, both in sound and narrative, so I rank this low out of subjectivity.
 It&#x27;s still good, close to great - I was just hoping to be surprised even a little bit. </p>
   </div>

   <a href="https://www.youtube.com/watch?v=u2jlWouXz-8&amp;list=RDu2jlWouXz-8&amp;start_radio=1" class="listen-link" target="_blank">Listen</a>